ChefRamsay1/http-waf/README.md

 which executes unit tests and performance tests on the remote deployment of the app.
 (https://http-firewall-wren.herokuapp.com/)

-# Notes on app.py
-The application represents a simple http firewall that processes requests and returns either 200 OK or 403 Forbidden.
-If there is a request with a JSON body with a key named is_malicious (either at the root of the JSON object or nested in a child object), [which is set to True] then the request should generate a 403 Forbidden response.
-Examples:
-{
-  "is_malicious": true,
-} => 403 FORBIDDEN

-{
-  "hidden": { "is_malicious": true }
-} => 403 Forbidden

-{
-  "is_malicious": false,
-} => 200 OK

-{
-  "data": null
-} => 200 OK

-# handleRequest
-The function handle-request, as you would expect, handles requests!
-It supports any method in order to generalize for any possible http request.
-It first checks whether unpacking the body returns a ValueError, which yields a success as their is no { "is_malicious": true }.
-Then it traverses the JSON body using the generator function traverse_object.
-Instead of returning, this generator yields values as they are needed and avoids storing the entire unpacked object in memory.
-This improves performance as if the is_malicious flag is set near the beginning of a large object, we will return 403 Forbidden as soon as it is found.

 # Benchmark Results
 The application was performance tested using pytest-benchmark.
 This library calls our server many times and provides a stastic summary of its running times.
 This allows us to see the mean time in ms for each request and the number of Operations Per Second.